Prerequisites

 Task Management service account

-The task management service account facilitates process initiation and enables the use of the task management plugin (requiring theFLOWX_ROLE and role mapper), and access data from Keycloak.
+The task management service account facilitates process initiation and enables the use of the task management plugin (requiring theFLOWX_ROLE and role mapper).

 Create the Service Account